Exploring adult learning theory

 1. McGuire, D. (2020).
 Adult Learning Theories.
 The SAGE Encyclopedia of Higher Education.

-Summary: This study reviews three major theories of adult learning — Andragogy, Self-Directed Learning, and Transformational Learning.
+Summary: This study reviews three major theories of adult learning, Andragogy, Self-Directed Learning, and Transformational Learning.
 It highlights how understanding life experiences, internal motivation, and practical application are essential for effective instructional design and achieving desired learning outcomes in adult education.

 2. Knowles, M. (1979).
 The adult learner: a neglected species.
 Educational Researcher, 8(20).

-Summary: Knowles' work differentiates adult learning from children's learning, emphasizing that adults bring rich life experiences and inherent traits that influence their learning.
+Summary: Knowles' work differentiates adult learning from children's learning, emphasising that adults bring rich life experiences and inherent traits that influence their learning.
 This foundational text outlines how adults' internal motivation and need for practical application shape their learning goals and outcomes.

 3. Norman, G. (1999).
 The adult learner: a mythical species.
 Academic Medicine, 74(8), 886-889.